tigerbeetle/tigerbeetle/docs/coding/recipes/rate-limiting.md

 ## Bandwidth Limiting

-To limit user requests based on bandwith as opposed to request rate, we can apply the same technique but use amounts that represent the request size.
+To limit user requests based on bandwidth as opposed to request rate, we can apply the same technique but use amounts that represent the request size.

 Let's say we wanted to limit each user to 10 MB (10,000,000 bytes) per minute.